Web Site User’s Guide for Pathway Tools-Based Web Sites

 You may search for any taxon by starting to type its name in the text box.
 If you select one of the options from the resulting auto-complete box, the taxonomy will automatically expand to show the selected taxon (you must still click on the organism name in the taxonomy to select that database, however).

 The By Organism Properties tab allows you to query for all organisms that have (or do not have) some property.
-The types of properties that can be queried (known as the organism “metadata”) include such attributes as when and where and from what host the sample was collected, whether or not the organism is a pathogen, its relationship to oxygen (e.g. aerobic or anaerobic), etc. Not all organism databases contain data for each of these attributes.
-In the list of properties from which to select, the number of databases that have values for that property is listed in parentheses.
+The types of properties that can be queried (known as the organism “metadata”) include attributes of the organism and sample, such as when and where and from what host the sample was collected, whether or not the organism is a pathogen, its relationship to oxygen (e.g. aerobic or anaerobic), etc., and attributes of the database, such as how many pathways or genes or Gene Ontology terms it has.
+Not all organism databases contain data for each of these attributes.
+In the list of properties from which to select, the number of databases that have values for that property as well as a description of the property is listed in the tooltip.

 After selecting a property, you can constrain its value, or just select all databases that have (or do not have) any value for that property.
 To select from a list of all available values, click in the text box.
 In the resulting list of possibilities, the number in parentheses after each value is the total number of organisms that match that value.
 If you start to type, the list of visible options will be limited to those that match the string you have typed.
 Multiple options may be selected by clicking in the text box again after selecting a value – in that case, an organism will satisfy the constraint if it matches any of the selected values (i.e. the values are connected by an implicit OR).
 For properties whose values consist of free text, you may also query by substring.
 The first few values that match your substring are shown, but you are not obligated to select any of them.
 For properties whose values are numeric, a variety of numeric operators are available, as well as the option to select from all available values.
 If you specify an = constraint, an organism will satisfy the constraint if its value falls within a small range on either side of the specified value – the size of this range depends on the property, and is indicated below with the description of each property.
 To specify a different range, use a combination of < and > constraints.